 Option grants to the non-management directors are considered annually by the Compensation Committee in December of each year.
 Option grants are intended to align the interests of the non-management directors with those of the Shareholders by providing a long-term incentive that tracks share price performance.
-15,000 Options have been granted to each of the non-management directors in each of the last three financial years.
-Ms. McAuley also received an initial grant of 15,000 Options upon joining the Board on May 31, 2023.
+No Options were awarded to the non-management directors in 2024 as the Corporation deferred the making of the grant until 2025 due to the pending completion of the Grande Prairie Disposition and Special Distribution.